DrEntropy/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for data science course
+Repo for data science course,  "The Data Scientist's Toolbox"